Was Your Child Injured at Daycare? We Want to Help!

 Daycare neglect is a serious issue throughout the USA.
 Therefore, these injuries violate parents’ trust, cause emotional distress, and unexpected medical bills.
 Because of this, the worst case is childcare abuse.
 Sadly, thousands of daycare abuse cases are reported each year. lastly, the short- and long-term effects of childhood abuse are well documented.

 Get Help Now for Your Child’s Daycare Injury!
-You don’t have to do this on your own, we are experienced daycare injury lawyers.
+You don’t have to do this on your own, we are experienced Seattle daycare injury lawyers.
 Don’t be afraid to act now on your child’s behalf.
-We go to battle for your family and demand compensation for your injuries.
+We go to battle for your family and demand compensation for your child’s injuries.
 Call Premier Law Group today at 206.285.1743 for a FREE Consultation!
-Our expert Seattle child injury attorneys will review your case details, and explain your rights.
+Our expert Washington child injury attorneys will review your case details, and explain your rights.

-Lawsuits for Accidents at Daycare Facilities
+Personal Injury Lawsuit for Accidents at Daycare Facilities

 Parents pay daycare centers to care for their children.
 Daycare operators have one job.
 They are to provide a safe environment, and ensure the health, safety and welfare of children.